Cross-scale predictive dictionaries: Cross-Scale Predictive Models

-\paragraph{Parameter selection.} The design parameters in the two scale dictionary training are $K_{low}, K_{high}, T_{low},$ and $Q$. $K_{low}$ can be chosen to fine tune the accuracy at lower scales.
-We found that $K_{low} = 6 \text{ to } 10$ provided high model approximation accuracy. $K_{high}$ must be at least $K_{low}$, since at least one patch corresponding to each low resolution patch will be combined in high resolution. $K_{high}$ can be increased further to increase approximation accuracy without much reduction in speed up.
-The value of $Q$, number of degrees of freedom for super resolving the low resolution atom, is highly dependent on the ratio $N/N_\low$.
-For our experiments, $N/N_\low \approx 16$, and hence $Q$ was chosen as $16$ as well.
+The design parameters in the two scale dictionary training are $K_\low, K_\high, T_\low,$ and $T_\high$. $K_\low$ can be chosen to fine tune the accuracy at lower scales.
+For compressive sensing purposes, lower sparsity promises better reconstruction results.
+Hence a small $K_\low$ gives better results.
+We found that $K_\low$ in range of $2 - 4$ worked well. $K_\high$ should be greater than or equal to $K_\low$, as at least one atom corresponding to the low resolution atom will be picked.

+The parameter $Q = \frac{T_\high}{T_\low}$ can be chosen by cross-validation.
+As an example, cross-validation may be performed with denoising as a test metric.
+The value of $Q$ that gives highest reconstruction accuracy can then be chosen as the optimal $Q$.
+To illustrate this, we trained dictionaries for various values of $T_\low$ and $Q$ for image patches of various sizes, and tested them for denoising and inpainting for the ``peppers" image.
+Figure \ref{fig:q_effect} shows a comparison of approximation accuracy for various signal dimensions with different dictionary values as a function of $Q$.
+For $8\times 8$ image patches, $Q = 4$ gives best results, whereas it is 16 for $16\times 16$ patches and 8 for $24 \times 24$ patches.
+Since retraining dictionaries for each value of $Q$ is a time consuming process, $T_\low$ and $T_\high$ were chosen as would be appropriate for the signal dimension, $N_\low$ and $N_\high$ respectively.